Town of Wausaukee, Wisconsin

 In comparison, the 2000 Census shows Wausaukee had a population of 1,196 people and a land area of 75.7 square miles [196.1 km²].
 This gives a population density of 15.44 people per square mile [5.96 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wausaukee.
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wausaukee.
 You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...